-Anyone planning a move to Jacksonville with children must factor in schooling options when deciding which area or suburb they’d like to live in.
+Anyone planning a move to Jacksonville with children will have to factor in schooling options when deciding which area or suburb they’d like to live in.
 The Duval County Schools District is one of the largest in the US and, with more than a hundred schools to choose from, deciding on a school can be difficult.

-Factors to consider when picking a school in Jacksonville include the type of school, the standard of teaching, the cost of tuition fees, extracurricular activities and proximity.
+Things to consider when picking a school in Jacksonville include the type of school, the standard of teaching, the cost of tuition fees, the extracurricular activities on offer and the proximity to home and work.

 Public schools in Jacksonville

-The Duval County Public Schools (DCPS), one of the largest school districts in the state of Florida, is the authority that oversees public schools in Jacksonville.
+The Duval County Public Schools (DCPS), one of the largest school districts in the state of Florida, oversees public schools in Jacksonville.
 Residents of Jacksonville can have their children attend a public school at little to no cost.
-Public school admission is based on catchment areas, which is something worth considering when deciding on where in the city to put down roots.
+Public school admission is based on catchment areas, which should be considered when deciding where to live in Jacksonville.

 Charter schools